jordynmindorff/Discord-JS-Boilerplate/README.md

 - Write your command, save the file, run the bot and try it out!

+### Hosting

+Hosting is a very complex topic, but my personal preference as a hosting platform is [Heroku](https://heroku.com).
+Billing is based on hours of use per month per application.
+If you simply add a credit card, there are enough hours for one application to be running 24/7 and then some.

+### The End

+Good luck!
 Thanks for stopping by, star the repo if you like it and feel free to make PRs, always welcome feedback and/or learning moments.